The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 URL CNC and logic: readable, stable, without unnecessary parameters

 For SEO of online store categories, a URL isn't just cosmetics, it's a structural signal.
-Good friendly URLs help Google quickly understand the catalog hierarchy, and users trust the page even before they click.
-The basic principle: one section means one constant URL that doesn't change regardless of sorting, filters, or marketing tags.
+Good friendly URLs help Google quickly understand the catalog hierarchy, and users trust the page even before clicking.
+The basic principle: one section means one constant URL that doesn't change despite sorting, filters, or marketing tags.
+Practical requirements for category and subcategory URLs:

 • The hierarchy reflects the directory structure: /category/subcategory/ (without “jumps”).